Eryk Salvaggio

 TCO7Y9F7_400x400.jpg

-Eryk has worked with partners including AIxDesign’s Story & Code program, the AI Village at DEFCON 31, Space10, the Australian National University, the Swiss National Science Foundation, the Wikimedia Foundation, the Internet Archive, and the National Gallery of Australia.
-His work has been published in academic journals such as Leonardo, Communications of the ACM, IMAGE, and Patterns, as well as Tech Policy Press.
+He has worked with partners including AIxDesign’s Story & Code program, the AI Village at DEFCON 31, Space10, the Australian National University, the Swiss National Science Foundation, the Wikimedia Foundation, the Internet Archive, and the National Gallery of Australia.
 His artwork has been presented at SXSW, the Australian Centre for the Moving Image, the White House-backed AI Village at the hacker convention DEFCON 31, the New Museum, Galerie Stadt Sindelfingen, the UN Internet Governance Forum, and the DAHJ Gallery.
 He has been highlighted in pieces with Wired, the BBC4, The New York Times, ArtForum, NBC News, Neural, Dirty, Mute Magazine, and Outland.